RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab06.md

 * Solve problems with the help of stacks, including stack<T> objects from the Standard Template Library
 * Evaluate expressions in postfix form

+This lab may be done with a partner

 ## Step by Step Instructions

-##Step 1: Create a lab06 directory (in the first pilot's account)
+## Step 1: Create a lab06 git directory (in the first pilot's account)

 First get together with your lab partner.
-If your regular partner is more than 5 minutes late, ask the TA to pair you with someone else for this week.
+If your regular partner is more than 5 minutes late, let your mentor know.

-Select a pilot, log in, create a ~/cs24/lab06 directory, and make it your current directory.
+Select a pilot, log in

 ## Step 1a: Create a git repo, add your partner as collaborator